Skirlez/nubbys-forgery/README.md

 W.I.P Modloader for Nubby's Number Factory

 ## Why
-Every GameMaker has a data.win file which holds most of not all of its assets and code.
+Every GameMaker game has a data.win file which holds most of not all of its assets and code.

 Since it is a single binary file, it is rather simple to create mods for GameMaker games by editing it and distributing a differential patch (an .xdelta)
 However, since mods target this single binary file, you can't very easily apply two mods together; additionally, when the game updates, that file changes,